hashcloak/Meson/docs/docs/docs.md

 ## Waiting for Katzenpost Epoch

 Due to how katzenpost is designed, when you join the mixnet you will have to wait a new epoch to publish your node descriptor.
-An epoch right is about 10 minutes.
+An epoch right now 10 minutes.
 While you wait for a new epoch you will see this message appear in the log files:

 ```
-01:40:35.977 WARN pki: Authority rejected upload for epoch: 138106 (Conflict/Late)
+01:40:35.977 WARN pki: Authority rejected upload for epoch: 138107 (Conflict/Late)
 01:40:35.977 WARN pki: Failed to post to PKI: pki: post for epoch will never succeeed
 ```

-And in the authority you will see this log appear:
+The above log occurs every time your node tries to post a new epoch description.
+In the authority you will see this log appear:

 ```
 18:36:31.688 ERRO authority: Peer 10.0.0.2:57660: Rejected probably a conflict: state: Node oRh8boMS6VzJW57m5lMNqfK8EZ+LYfkfV0eJXKAJcJc=: Late descriptor upload for for epoch 138207
 ```

-Once you your node has published its descriptor to the authority you will get a message that starts with this:
+Once you your node has successfully published its descriptor to the authority you will get a message that starts with this:

 ```
 01:51:37.821 DEBU pki/nonvoting/client: Document: &{Epoch:138108...